Wei-Shao-Reg/GDR/README.md

 We have demonstrated that the GDR algorithm is more effective than the state-of-the-art Geodesic Intensity Regression (GIR) algorithm for removing clinically observed motion artifacts in treatment planning 4DCT scans.
 The following representative result demonstrates the promising performance of GDR in reducing real motion artifact.
 ![](images/GDR_result.PNG)

-### Computation Requirement
+### Computater Requirement
-To efficiently run the GDR code, we recommend a minimum computer memory of 256GB and a minimum number of CPU cores to be 16.
+To efficiently run the GDR code, we recommend a Linux machine with a minimum computer memory of 256GB and a minimum number of CPU cores of 16.

-### How to Install the GDR Program
+### Steps to Install the GDR Program
 1. Install the Insight Toolkit (ITK)
 ```
 1) Download ITK 4.8.2 source code: